wendyverdonk93/docs/content/integrations/hosted/sanacommerce/_index.md

 weight: 10
 title_short: "Sana Commerce"
 description_short: "Easily integrate MultiSafepay payment solutions into your Sana Commerce platform with the free app."
 description: "Easily integrate MultiSafepay payment solutions into your Sana Commerce platform with the free app.
-The minimum version of Sana Commerce required to use MultiSafepay is [Version 9.3](https://help.sana-commerce.com/sana-commerce-93/payment-services/multisafepay/introduction); This app is managed by our partner Sana Commerce.
-For support, please contact [Sana Commerce](https://www.sana-commerce.com/nl/contact) directly.
+Please note that the minimum version of Sana Commerce required to use MultiSafepay is version 9.3.
+If you would like to integrate MultiSafepay with Sana Commerce, please visit the main website of [Sana Commerce for step by step instructions](https://help.sana-commerce.com/sana-commerce-93/payment-services/multisafepay/introduction) This app is managed by our partner Sana Commerce.
+For support, please contact [Sana Commerce](https://www.sana-commerce.com/nl/contact) directly."
-If you would like to integrate the MultiSafepay plugin for Sana Commerce, please contact our Integration Team at <integration@multisafepay.com>"
 layout: 'single'
 ---